richtastic/ff/src/3DR/wiki/app.md

 			- use patch size as basis:
 				- start at 0.1 patch size
 				- limit at 0.01 - 0.001 patch size (or so) [1/10 to 1/100]

+EVENTUALLY GET BACK TO USING 'MODES' for point & patch initializing & updating (based on point count / density) 3 STAGES:
+	1) low point count: 0 - 10k
+		- init & update all uniquely
+	2) med count: 10k-50k
+		-
+	3) hi count: 50k-500k
+		- new points: average patch from 2D neighbors in N views
+		- don't use image to update ?